gcordalis/homebridge-arlec-heater/README.md

-# homebridge-goldair-heater
+# homebridge-arlec-heater

-`homebridge-goldair-heater` is a plugin for HomeBridge which allows you to control your Goldair Heater.
+`homebridge-arlec-heater` is a plugin for HomeBridge which allows you to control your arlec Heater.

 ## Features